What happens when Londoners have children ?

 They go on to say that "Parents of pre-school and primary school aged children have the highest car driver trip rates, and young adult households by far the lowest car driver trip rates."

 Parents across the world are united by a desire for their children to be safe.
-Every parent wants the best for their children, however while Dutch children benefit from an environment in which they have great freedom and which UNICEF says gives them the best wellbeing of any children, their British counterparts have less freedom than in the past and are cocooned in their parents' cars because of fear for their safety.
+Every parent wants the best for their children, however while Dutch children benefit from an environment in which their parents can give them great freedom and which UNICEF says gives them the best wellbeing of any children, their British counterparts are rate second from bottom (only the USA is worse) in well-being, have less freedom than in the past and are cocooned in their parents' cars because of fear for their safety.
 This isn't only bad for the development of children but also for parents who have the added stress and expense of having to work as unpaid taxi drivers.

-British childrens' lack of independence is a large part of the reason for the obesity 'epidemic' about which doctors are now calling for action.
-Nearly half the nation's children are not getting the bare minimum of daily exercise needed for good health.
+Children across most of the world share the same problems of lack of independence and this is a large part of the reason for the obesity 'epidemic' which leads to many calls or action.
+Nearly half of Britain's children are not getting the bare minimum of daily exercise needed for good health.
+It's similar in many other countries.
+Sadly, the solutions proposed often do not include the idea of allowing children the freedom that they crave because people can't see how that can be achieved.

 |Very young child cycling home from school on a normal|